 BOTTOM LINE: Expect to be paid just under melt value for your junk silver coins when you sell.

-Is it better to sell junk silver coins for melt?
+Selling junk silver coins for melt

 Some silver coins are worth more for their numismatic attributes than for their precious metal content.
 This is particularly true with higher-grade silver coins.
 It also applies to older (early 20th-century and earlier) coinage, or scarce dates.